-The key to understanding the difference between creation and origins is the notion of change.12 Changes in nature are the object of study for the natural sciences.
-From pure energy to matter, from hydrogen to hydrocarbons, from giant molecular clouds to star clusters, from single cells to organs, from amino acids to the human brain - these are all objects of investigation for the natural sciences.
-They all require an existing entity which changes.
-The natural sciences do not deal with the issue of existing at all; they deal with existing in a specific way and the changes in nature, which bring about specific ways of existing.
-Creation, on the other hand, speaks to the very existence of whatever exists.
-It does not speak to change.
-Creation does not deal with the source of being of whatever exists.
+The key to understanding the difference between creation and origins is the notion of change.
+Changes in nature are what the natural sciences study.
+The exchanges between energy and matter, the fusion of hydrogen to helium, the birth of stars from interstellar gas, the unraveling of the double spiral in DNA are all proper to exploration by the natural sciences.
+There is an immense difference between seeking the nature of specific beings in nature through the changes that brought them to exist as such specific beings and the quest to understand their very existence.
+To understand the very existence of whatever exists is proper to the notion of creation, a metaphysical quest of the theologian.
+To seek to understand the chain of events which bring about a specific kind of being is proper to science.
+Creation speaks to the source of being of whatever exists.
 It does not address the evolution of one kind of being from another.
 To create, therefore, is not to work on or with some already existing material.
-Creation is not, therefore, a cause in the usual sense of the word.
-Or, if you wish, creation is the complete cause of all things.
-Such a complete causing is precisely what the act of creation is.
-Thus, to create is to give existence to whatever exists in a specific way.
-To create does not mean to take "nothing" and make "something" out of it, in the sense of changing it from not being to being.
+Creation is not, therefore, a cause such as those we experience in everyday day life and which the scientist explores.
+On the other hand, one might consider creation as the complete cause of all things.
+To create is to give existence to whatever exists in a specific way.
+It does not mean to change "nothing" into "something", in the sense of changing it from not being to being.
 To exist means to depend upon a source of existence.
-So, creation is not exclusively, nor even primarily, some distant event; to create is the continual, complete causing of the existence of whatever is.
+Creation, therefore, is not some distant past event.
+It is rather the continuing and total source of the existence of whatever exists.

-So there can, in principle, be no necessary conflict between the doctrine of creation and any scientific explanation of origins.
-The natural sciences seek to account for change and the origins of change.
+The doctrine of creation cannot, therefore, be as such in conflict with any scientific explanation of origins.
+The natural sciences seek to account for changes and the origins of change.
 Whether the changes described are biological or cosmological, have a beginning or not, are unending or temporally finite, they remain processes.
-Creation accounts for the existence of things, not for changes in things.
+Creation accounts for the existence of things, not for processes which bring about changes in things.
 So, given that something exists, how did life originate from this something is a scientific question.
 Why there is something rather than nothing is not a scientific question.